alekslinde/xdtox/README.md

 **`src/code.js`** runs inside Figma's plugin sandbox.
 It has access to the `figma` API but no DOM.
 It listens for messages from the UI (`scan`, `strip`, `resize`) and posts results back.

+**`src/ui.js`** contains all UI logic and event listeners.
+It communicates with the plugin backend via postMessage.
+Updates here require a rebuild + Figma reload to test.

-**`src/helpers.js`** contains the five pure detection functions with no Figma dependencies, making them independently testable:
+**`src/helpers.js`** contains five pure detection functions with no Figma or DOM dependencies, making them independently testable:

 | Function | Purpose |
 |---|---|